ethereumbook/ethereumbook/src/chapter_12.md

 So far, we've explored the basic concepts behind a DApp.
 Now, it's time to roll up our sleeves and build a DApp ourselves.

-You can find lots of tutorials online to help you build your first DApp on Ethereum from scratch, but we really recommend [SpeedRunEthereum](https://oreil.ly/Onygc).
+You can find lots of tutorials online to help you build your first DApp on Ethereum from scratch, but we really recommend [Speedrun Ethereum](https://oreil.ly/Onygc).
 It's the most effective way to learn quickly and immediately start building cool stuff.
-To increase your knowledge of building DApps on Ethereum, we suggest that you complete all the challenges you can find on Speed Run Ethereum and join the [BuidlGuidl community](https://buidlguidl.com).
+To increase your knowledge of building DApps on Ethereum, we suggest that you complete all the challenges you can find on Speedrun Ethereum and join the [BuidlGuidl community](https://buidlguidl.com).

 In this section, we're going to build a very basic decentralized application, a sort of "Hello World" DApp.
 You don't need any previous experience; all you need is a computer and an internet connection.